 How to Trim Cow Hooves the Easy Way

 We put Belle into her stanchion since she’s our dairy cow.
-The stanchion locks her head into place.
-She’s familiar with her stanchion, enjoys eating her alfalfa, and it wasn’t a new location that might cause her stress.
+The stanchion locks her head into place, and it wasn’t a new location that might cause her stress.
+It also helps if your cow can eat while you work on her.

 We don’t tie Belle’s legs or do anything else when we milk her except rub her down with her grooming brush, wash and dry her udder, and then milk her.
 However, if you tie your cow’s legs to her stanchion when you milk her, continue what you’re both used to.

-I trim the outer claw first.
+I trim the outer claw first, and cut little bits off with the chisel.
+You don’t want to cut big chunks off, and small bits are better.
 I stop trimming when I think we’ve trimmed enough back.

-I trim the inner claw to roughly match the length of the outer claw.
-Just be sure to keep the outer claw longer on the back feet and the inner claw longer on the front feet.
+Then, I trim the inner claw to roughly match the length of the outer claw.
+Be sure to keep the outer claw longer on the back feet and the inner claw longer on the front feet.

 Tools you need to trim cow hooves.

-- Lead your cow into her stanchion, on top of the plywood floor, and lock her head into place.
-Give her plenty of food.
+- Lead your cow into her stanchion on top of the plywood floor, and lock her head into place.
+Give her plenty of food so she’s happy and distracted.

-- Notice the natural growth lines of her hoof.
+- Clean well enough to see the natural growth lines of the hoof.

 - With your chisel firmly in your hand and in place on her hoof, tap two light taps with your hammer and immediately pull your hands and body away from her.
 This will give you a baseline of what her reaction will be if you’ve never trimmed her hooves before.
 If you need to tie her leg to the post of her stanchion because she kicked, do so now.

-- When you are both ready, place your chisel against the same spot on her hoof with the bevel facing her leg so that it will cut away from her, and hammer hard two times.
+- Place your chisel again to cut away from her, and hammer hard two times.
 If she picks up her foot, wait for her to settle it down again before continuing.

 - Continue using your chisel and hammer to cut the hard tip off of her hoof.
 You should be able to see clean hoof each time your chisel takes a piece off.